 Fulani has been an ardent crusader for structural political reform such as term limits, ballot access reform, and same day voter registration.
 Her two presidential runs inspired political reforms—among them legislative initiatives in Congress and a reform of Federal Electoral Commission regulations for candidate debate sponsorship.
 Fulani has gone to court more than ten times in the last 20 years to open up the ballot to insurgents and independents, protect the rights of political and racial minorities in the electoral process, and to challenge unconstitutional state regulations which limit the growth of minor parties.

-Her personal account of her 1992 presidential campaign, The Making of A Fringe Candidate 1992, was published by Castillo International in 1992.
-She is also the editor of The Psychopathology of Everyday Racism & Sexism, published by Harrington Park Press and has presented papers at numerous conferences, including: “Political Socialization as Supplementary Education: How Performing and Creating New Identities Helps Black Children Learn and Develop,” at the National Invitational Conference on Supplementary Education in Washington, D.C. and “Discord, Discourse and Development” at the Humphrey Institute Policy Forum, sponsored by former Congressman Tim Penny.
+Her personal account of her 1992 presidential campaign, The Making of A Fringe Candidate 1992 (Castillo International).
+She is also the editor of The Psychopathology of Everyday Racism & Sexism (Harrington Park Press) and has presented papers at numerous conferences, including: “Political Socialization as Supplementary Education: How Performing and Creating New Identities Helps Black Children Learn and Develop,” at the National Invitational Conference on Supplementary Education in Washington, D.C. and “Discord, Discourse and Development” at the Humphrey Institute Policy Forum, sponsored by former Congressman Tim Penny.

 Political Chronology and Candidacies

 Dr. Lenora Fulani addresses the battle for integration and equal rights that is still unfolding in 21st century America.
 “America is probably as segregated as it was 30, 40 years ago,” she claims.